awsdocs/aws-encryption-sdk-docs/doc_source/python-example-code.md

                 plaintext.write(chunk)

     # Verify that the "cycled" (encrypted, then decrypted) plaintext is identical to the source
-    # plaintext
+    # plaintext.
     assert filecmp.cmp(source_plaintext_filename, cycled_plaintext_filename)

     # Verify that the encryption context used in the decrypt operation includes all key pairs from
-    # the encrypt operation
+    # the encrypt operation.
         #
     # In production, always use a meaningful encryption context.
 In this sample, we omit the
     # encryption context (no key pairs).